3K Learners

 Writing:

-3K has been working very hard developing our pre-writing skills.
-As they continue to practice drawing lines and shapes, they also have many opportunities to practice identifying and writing the letters and they are beginning to write their names.
+3K students have been working very hard to identify the letters of, and write their names.
+We “sign in” to school each morning.
+We are continuing to practice the tripod grip while using writing tools.
+As they continue to practice writing their letters, the students will be working on the understanding that when letters are put together, they form words.
+We will begin to label our own artwork.
 Our classroom continues to be a print rich environment to provide unit vocabulary and examples of the written word.
 Each center has a writing basket for children to create as they play.

 At home you can: